 As you can see, there are many ways to gain elite status through stays, points earned on money spent at hotels and on credit cards, and linking with partners like American Airlines to earn bonus points.
 And of course, moving up the elite status tiers to earn even more bonus points on stays.

-Hyatt Rewards is also going to begin offering peak and off-peak point redemptions and Points + Cash reward bookings beginning in 2021.
+Hyatt Rewards will start offering peak and off-peak point redemptions and Points + Cash reward bookings in July 2021.
+If you’ve already booked an award that qualifies you will get a refund on the point difference when the rates change.
 Redemptions will be as low as 3,500 for stays during off-peak times at Category 1 hotels, standard rates for the same properties are 5,000 points, and they start at 6,500 points during peak travel times.

 What has been your experience with Hyatt Rewards?
 Let us know in the comment section below.